 Let the student know why you are concerned about them in terms of the student's own worries or needs.
 For example:

-Let the student know what they will gain from meeting with a counselor.
+Let the student know what they will gain from meeting with a clinician.
 For example:

 "When you mention that you are thinking of suicide, I know it concerns you and it concerns me, too."

 "I think you will find it very helpful to discuss all this with someone impartial, someone who can help you sort out your thoughts and feelings."Avoid labeling the student or their behavior.
 For example, don't say "You're depressed," or "You have an eating disorder," or "You should be in therapy."
 Labeling, whether accurate or inaccurate, can frighten or discourage a student from getting help.
 And remember that different families and cultures have different ways of expressing their distress; what looks strange to you may be "normal" for the other person.

 "This is just the thing to consult with a therapist about - a therapist will know more about this than either one of us."

 "You and I just don't have enough time together to address these concerns the way they deserve, and I think you'd get a lot out of talking them over with someone at greater length."

 Reassure the student that making a referral isn't a rejection.
 For example: